ChristopherFu01/BiodesignDeliveries/README.md

 - **Data Accessibility**: Due to HIPAA and privacy regulations set by UCLA Health, raw data, scripts, and notebooks could not be exported.
 There are still screenshots of the data structure and code available for observation.

 - **Data Complexity**: Due to the intricate relationships between variables and possible confounding factors, models tended to overfit and consequently overperform, leading to inaccurate predictions.

+- **Scope Changes**: Due to time constraints and problem restructuring, there were revisions to our project that resulted in some EDA and model building being excluded.
+Most notably, check out the OBGYN.pdf in the project folder to see insights that were not included in the final report.

 ## Dependencies